How Can We Help?

 - Family members in a relationship with the EU citizen before the end of the transition period will be able to join those with settled status at any future date;

 - New immigration rules, applying to EU nationals arriving after transition, should come into effect by January 2021.
-EEA workers will be treated the same as non-European nationals under the existing points-based system, but with some amendments to the system.
+EEA workers will be treated the same as non-European nationals under the existing system, but with some amendments to the system.
 The government’s proposal is analysed in detail here but is subject to further changes.

 - Family members of an EU citizen arriving after 31 December 2020, will be subject to a future immigration scheme.

 UK Nationals in the EU

 - The rights of UK nationals resident in the EU before the end of the transition period (31 December 2020, unless extended), and of their family members, will be similarly protected, though registration schemes will vary between members states.